polterguy/magic.data.common/README.md

 This is the generic data adapter, that transform dynamically from a lambda node structure into SQL, and polymorphistically invokes your specialised data adapter, resulting in SQL statements executed towards your database type of choice.
-In addition, it contains helper slots to give you more _"raw"_ database, access, and also slots to help you open database connections, create transactions, etc.
+In addition, it contains helper slots to give you more _"raw"_ database access, and also slots to help you open database connections, create transactions, etc.

+## [sql.xxx] slots

+These slots never executes SQL towards your data adapter, but rather simply generates your SQL, and returns the results of the SQL generation process back to you.
+They're mostly intended for debugging purposes, and/or learning purposes, and can be interchanged with their **[data.xxx]** equivalent, and/or their **[mysql.xxx]**/**[mssql.xxx]** equivalent, etc. In this documentation we will mostly be using these slots, but you can substitute our usage of these slots with for instance **[data.xxx]** if you wish to actually execute some SQL towards your database adapter of choice.

 ## [data.xxx] slots